-16.14 Generally, movement joints are not required in the system but, if an expansion joint is already incorporated in the substrate, a movement joint must be provided through the system, using an expansion joint profile (see Figure 5).
+16.14 Generally, movement joints are not required in the system but, if an expansion joint is already incorporated in the substrate, a movement joint must be provided through the system, using an expansion joint profile (see Figure 6).

-16.15 Render surface-mounted vertical movement joints should extend through render system where required.
+16.15 Where required, render surface-mounted vertical movement joints should extend through render system.